privacysandbox/protected-auction-services-docs/roma_bring_your_own_binary.md

 ## Overview

-In Privacy Sandbox, Roma is a C++ library used by Protected Audience's trusted servers to securely execute ad tech-developed functions-referred to as user-defined functions (UDFs) within a secure, isolated environment.
+In Privacy Sandbox, Roma is a C++ library used by Protected Audience's trusted servers to securely execute ad tech-developed functions, referred to as user-defined functions (UDFs), within a secure, isolated environment.
 Central to this sandboxing is the requirement that the UDF execution handles requests and associated data without any discernible side effects.